-Chimney breasts and fireplaces Repair category 2 Notes There is damp ingress to the chimney breasts.
-All flue linings should be checked, repaired if necessary and swept prior to the open fires being reused.
-Most of the fireplaces have been removed/covered over.
+Chimney breasts and fireplaces

+Repair category 2

+Notes There is defective brickwork to the fireback.
+The flue must be checked, repaired if necessary and swept prior to the open fire being reused.
+All other fireplaces have been removed.
 It is assumed that the chimneys are adequately vented and capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flues.

 Internal decorations

 Repair category 2

-Notes The internal decoration is in poor order and requires renewal throughout.
+Notes The internal decoration requires renewal.